 I love America and I love Texas!
 I’ve been wanting an American wreath for my front door for quite some time now and found inspiration from Pinterest.
 I bought all of my supplies from Michaels because they were cheaper there.
+If you’d like to order this wreath instead visit our Etsy shop!

 - Wire wreath